jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 access, user rights, fair contractual terms, public sector data access, and cloud service provider flexibility.
 These legislative developments aim to strike a balance between regulation and innovation in the evolving AI and data\- driven Automotive industry.212
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 92
 The Data Act will ensure fairness in the digital environment, stimulate a competitive data market, and open opportunities for data\-driven innovation by allowing users of connected devices to access their data and share that data with third parties to provide aftermarket or other data\-driven innovative services.213
-In November 2023, the EU Council adopted the Data Act.214Despite the broad scope of the legislation, sector\-specific laws are being negotiated, including for the Automotive industry, where issues like vehicle data access and data modification pose challenges.
+In November 2023, the EU Council adopted the Data Act.214 Despite the broad scope of the legislation, sector\-specific laws are being negotiated, including for the Automotive industry, where issues like vehicle data access and data modification pose challenges.
 Using Artificial Intelligence (AI) in vehicles presents challenges for legislators, particularly concerning software updates and access to in\-vehicle data.
-In December 2023, the European institutionsEU Commission, Council, and Parliamentreached a provisional political agreement on the world's first comprehensive law on AIthe new AI Act, intending to create a broad regulatory framework, indirectly impacting autonomous vehicles.
+In December 2023, the European institutions—EU Commission, Council, and Parliament—reached a provisional political agreement on the world's first comprehensive law on AI—the new AI Act, intending to create a broad regulatory framework, indirectly impacting autonomous vehicles.
 Work is ongoing to refine the drafting, and formal adoption by both Parliament and Council is anticipated in early 2024\.215 The UNECE also